lauroBRCWB/bookmarks/README.md

 ## Digital Transformation
 1. The only way to be ready for the digital transformation is to be fast to change.
 2. "It’s even more important that decision making be evidence-based and logical when groups of people are working together.
 If it’s not, the process will inevitably be dominated by the most powerful rather than the most insightful participants, which is not only unfair but suboptimal.
 Successful organizations have cultures in which evidence-based decision making is the norm rather than the exception." (from "Principles: Life and Work" by Ray Dalio)
+3. "McDonald’s had conceived of a new product, the Chicken McNugget, but they were reluctant to bring it to market because of their concern that chicken prices might rise and squeeze their profit margins.
+Chicken producers like Lane wouldn’t agree to sell to them at a fixed price because they were worried that their costs would go up and they would be squeezed.
+As I thought about the problem, it occurred to me that in economic terms a chicken can be seen as a simple machine consisting of a chick plus its feed.
+The most volatile cost that the chicken producer needed to worry about was feed prices.
+I showed Lane how to use a mix of corn and soymeal futures to lock in costs so they could quote a fixed price to McDonald’s.
+Having greatly reduced its price risk, McDonald’s introduced the McNugget in 1983.
+I felt great about helping make that happen." (from "Principles: Life and Work" by Ray Dalio)
+4. "I tended to hire people just out of school who didn’t have much experience but were smart, determined, and committed to the mission of making the company great." (from "Principles: Life and Work" by Ray Dalio).
+Similar to what Jorge Paulo Lehman once called PSD – poor, smart, with a deep desire to get rich.
+5. Ruben Seoane (@rseoane_) tweeted at 7:00 pm on Sun, Nov 17, 2019: ["Moore's Law for Software: What 18 months ago took 2 or more people to build, it can now be made by one."](https://twitter.com/rseoane_/status/1196125853458911234?s=03)